Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 No SDK installation is required.
 Unzip the downloaded SDK files and copy them into the sample's "common" folder.

 The demonstration must be run from an http server. localhost servers are acceptable.
 Examples of a suitable local server include IIS, Python or Node.js.
-This guide will briefly go over setting up a local server in node.js.
+This guide will briefly go over setting up a local server in Node.js.

-To summarise the node.js server setup:
+To summarize the Node.js server setup:

-- install node.js from https://nodejs.org/en/download/
+- install Node.js from https://nodejs.org/en/download/
 - create a folder e.g. ```c:\myserver```
 - start a command prompt, ```cd \myserver```
 - install the server components: ```npm install http-server -g```